DavidHe1127/Mr.He_HandBook/frontend/react.md

 ### React UI reconciliation

-* Reconciliation in react is the process of updating real DOM based on the calculated difference between two states of virtual DOM.
+* Reconciliation is the process that React uses algorithm to diff one tree with another to determine which parts need to be changed.

 ![React UI update](./react_ui_update.png)